 What about Pros?

-- Ability to review any changes in documentation – all changes coming from pull requests.
-In general, here we’re getting all benefits from git.
+2. Ability to review any changes in documentation – all changes coming from pull requests.
+This gives all the benefits of git.

-- Opportunity to write documentation in modern IDEs or code editors, like Writerside, IntelliJ IDEA, VS Code, etc.
+3. Opportunity to write documentation in modern IDEs or code editors, like Writerside, IntelliJ IDEA, or VS Code

-- All migrations will be defined in one place
+4. All migrations are defined in one place

-- No extra work – once it’s described, once published and used, developers don’t need to
+5. No extra work – once it’s described, once published and used, developers don’t need to write any DTO boilerplate